-Dr. Wei Wang joins the Fox School on a tenure-track appointment within the Department of Accounting, upon the completion of his doctoral program at the University of Missouri at Columbia.
+Dr. Wei Wang joins the Fox School in 2017 on a tenure-track appointment within the Department of Accounting, upon the completion of his doctoral program at the University of Missouri at Columbia.

 Wang received his PhD in Accounting from the University of Missouri at Columbia.
 He earned a Master of Science degree in Accounting from Southern Illinois University at Edwardsville, and Bachelor of Arts degrees in Mathematics and Economics from Lake Forest College.

 - Sudipta Basu, Justin Vitanza, and Wei Wang, “Asymmetric Loan Loss Provision Models,” Journal of Accounting and Economics, 2020.

 - Wei Wang, Matt Glendening, Inder Khurana, “The Market for Corporate Control and Dividend Policies: Cross-country Evidence from M&A Laws,” Journal of International Business Studies 2016 (47), 1106-1134.

 - Wei Wang, Inder Khurana, Yinghua Li, “The Effects of Hedge Fund Interventions on Strategic Firm Behavior,” Management Science 2018 (64), 3971-4470.